gbmhunter/MString/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v2.2.2.0  2014-09-24 Add unit tests which makes sure 'MString::Find()' works correctly with empty strings, closes #57.
+v2.2.3.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+Many have actual and expected around the wrong way, closes #58. v2.2.2.0  2014-09-24 Add unit tests which makes sure 'MString::Find()' works correctly with empty strings, closes #57.
 Made 'MString::Find()' return -1 if string to search for is empty, closes #59.
 Updated URL in Makefile. v2.2.1.0  2014-09-18 Fixed up header guard names in header files, closes #54. v2.2.0.0  2014-09-13 Updated README name to MString.
 Switched from using UnitTestCpp to MUnitTest, deleted UnitTest library from '/lib' (got rid of the '/lib' library entirely), closes #51.
 Updated Makefile to download and build dependencies automatically, closes #53.
 Added 'const' qualifier to quality operator overloads.
 All unit test checks now pass in the String object directly for comparison.